ankane/pghero/guides/Rails.md

 After this, a time range slider will appear on the Queries tab.

 The query stats table can grow large over time.
-Remove old stats with: [master]
+Remove old stats with:

 ```sh
 rake pghero:clean_query_stats
 ```

-or: [master]
+or:

 ```rb
 PgHero.clean_query_stats